ranzhengsamuel/food-delivery/README.md

 ~ Implications: In operational settings, focusing on reducing distance (e.g. assigning orders to closer couriers, optimizing routing) may yield the most significant gains.
 Other interventions (traffic-aware routing, improved courier training) may yield incremental benefits.

+**Analysis & Key Findings From the last dataset (end-of-semester)**

+~ Distance is **NOT** the strongest predictor -- It is traffic condition that has the biggest impact

+~ Traffic Condition is not overwhelmingly the biggest factor as distance does in the first 2 datasets.
+Other factors also matters.

+~ Weather plays an important role, Sunny weather reduces 4-7 minutes to delivery time.

+~ The combination effect of weather and distance is not that strong.
+Individual factors matter.

 **Conclusion**

+This project demonstrates that, there are many factors that affect food delivery time.
+Such as:
+Distance
+Traffic Condition
+Delivery Ratings
+Weather

+While other factors Such as:
+Restaurant Ratings
+Cost of Order
+Food Preparation Time
+Courier Experiences
+Vehicle Condition
+Vehicle Type
-This project demonstrates that, at least for the datasets analyzed, distance plays an overwhelmingly dominant role in predicting food delivery time.
-While other factors (traffic congestion, time of day, courier experience, weather) might intuitively matter, their marginal explanatory power is limited in this context.
+might intuitively matter, their marginal explanatory power is limited in this context.

-Hence, any practical system for estimating or optimizing delivery times should prioritize distance-based heuristics and routing logic.
 More sophisticated models that incorporate many additional features may yield diminishing returns, depending on the quality and resolution of the data.